Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The family-friendly and part-time working group aims to provide support and visibility to those in the department who are in a caring role, including those going on or returning from parental leave.
-We also support those who wish for flexible careers, including career breaks or part-time employment.
+The Family-friendly and Part-Time Working Group aims to provide support and visibility to members of the department who are in a caring role, including those going on, or returning from, parental leave.
+We also support those seeking flexible careers, career breaks or part-time employment.

 Working group members